 To effectively use statistics and parameters in your own work, consider these tips and expert advice:

 3. Calculate appropriate statistics: Choose the statistics that are most relevant to your research question and the type of data you have.
-For example, if you are interested in the average value of a variable, calculate the sample mean.
+As an example, if you are interested in the average value of a variable, calculate the sample mean.
 If you are interested in the variability of a variable, calculate the sample standard deviation.
 Ensure you understand the properties of each statistic and how it relates to the population parameter you are trying to estimate.
-Also, consider using robust statistics that are less sensitive to outliers or violations of assumptions.
+Also, consider using dependable statistics that are less sensitive to outliers or violations of assumptions.

 FAQ